SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 ## 5. Code view

 The visual developers will appreciate the drag-n-drop canvas, but sometimes it's also nice to view the code.
-Already Prophecy is creating highly performant code behind the scenes.
+Already Prophecy creates highly performant code behind the scenes.
 Just click the **Code View** to reveal the SQL queries we've generated using our visual design editor.
 Each Gem is represented by a CTE or subquery.
 For example, the Join Gem `NATIONS_CUSTOMERS` is highlighted in both visual and code views.

 ![ToggleToCode](./img/Snow4.6_toggleVisualCode.png)